-as the evenings start to draw in and the lure of hibernation begins to beckon, all thoughts turn to the bedroom and creating a nice, cosy cocoon in which to retreat during the long, dark winter months. choosing the right bedlinen for your winter lair is essential, and in recent years i’ve become a total convert to the relaxed, seductive charm of 100% linen bedding – all crumpled and carefree and oh so comfy! since purchasing my first linen bedding set from the linen works four or five years ago, i’ve come to regard linen as the most comfortable and luxurious fabrics to sleep under and can certainly attest to the fact that this fabric only becomes more sensuous with age – gentle laundering softens it to a gorgeous, light-as-feather caress…
+Choosing the right bedlinen for your winter lair is essential, and in recent years I’ve become a total convert to the relaxed, seductive charm of 100% linen bedding – all crumpled and carefree and oh so comfy!
+Since purchasing my first linen bedding set from The Linen Works four or five years ago, I’ve come to regard linen as the most comfortable and luxurious fabrics to sleep under and can certainly attest to the fact that this fabric only becomes more sensuous with age – gentle laundering softens it to a gorgeous, light-as-feather caress…